Saturday, 30 December 2017

-Something that I did find positive was the book's Afterward, in which Plahniuk explains how the novel developed from a short story.
+Something I did find positive was the book's Afterward, in which Palahniuk explains how the novel developed from a short story.
 This was a brief but illuminating insight into the creative process.

 After finishing the book, I watched the film again.
 It's still a good movie, but the book is much better.